For HHS agencies, the focus is on improving lives

 Last summer, Optum partnered with the American Public Human Services Agency (APHSA) and the University of Chicago to host a weekend HHS Analytics Symposium, where I listened to riveting accounts of the manner in which states are bringing “compelling humanity” to the “analytics” conversation, and how they are working to make analytics a bridge to the future.
 I was struck by the number of innovative ways HHS agencies across the country were (and are) sifting through vast amounts of data to unearth the nuggets that will truly benefit the people they serve, now and in the future – and indeed, what better goal can agencies with “services” in their name aspire to?

-We learned from Dr. Jennifer Walthall how Indiana is combining multiple datasets and programs to create customized analytic solutions, including, for example, how Medicaid coverage (or lack of it) affects prisoner recidivism; how Michigan has integrated foster care records with physical and behavioral health data to develop the most meaningful interventions for the State’s foster-care children; how Dakota County, Minnesota is combining analytics in areas such as food and nutrition, education, housing, environmental health, and employment to increase the stability and self-sufficiency of the people it serves, as well as improve overall community health.
+We learned from Dr. Jennifer Walthall, Secretary of the Indiana Family and Social Services Administration, how the state is combining multiple datasets and programs to create customized analytic solutions, including, for example, how Medicaid coverage (or lack of it) affects prisoner recidivism; how Michigan has integrated foster care records with physical and behavioral health data to develop the most meaningful interventions for the State’s foster-care children; how Dakota County, Minnesota is combining analytics in areas such as food and nutrition, education, housing, environmental health, and employment to increase the stability and self-sufficiency of the people it serves, as well as improve overall community health.